RiveraSonoely-FS/PP3_SpotifyAPI/README.md

         - Advanced styling for results
         - Implemented user enhancements such as "Clear Search" button
         - Created log in feature, saved token to local storage.

+Week 4  - Review and test Frontend and Backend functions.
+        -